tjarker/ttihp-feb-2026/docs/info.md

 ## How it works

-This is how it works
+This will contain a detailed description of how it works.

 ## How to test

-this is how to test it
+This will contain instructions on how to test it.

-## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any